Acrecio/angular-symfony/README.md

 [![Buy me a coffee](https://raw.githubusercontent.com/FlyersWeb/angular-symfony/upgrade/buy-me-a-coffee.png)](https://paypal.me/nac1dbois)

 I'm working on this project in my free time and offering it free of charges.
-To help me work more on this you can help me by sending me a tip.
+To help me work more on this you send me tips to buy more coffee :)

 Installation
 ------------